4 Shares

 To serve without love would be unimaginably empty for both the giver and receiver.
 Without love, I’m not sure why we’d even try?!
 But if we know God and love God, we will undoubtedly serve each other with love.
 [1 John 4:7, 1 John 4:11]

 Understanding the heart and spirit necessary for serving is the most significant part of the skill.
-Although we may heartily agree with WHY Christians should want to stretch themselves in such a way, I nevertheless find myself needing a regular refresher course on the matter.
+Although we may heartily agree with WHY Christians should want to stretch themselves in such a way, I nevertheless need a regular refresher course on the matter.

 Get well greetings and prayers from friends.